 - Carlijn Meijers.
 Sediment transport pathways in Burrard Inlet.
-Mar 2021 – Present.
-In cooperation with Deltares and Kerr Wood Leidel and Tsleil Watuth Nation.
+Mar 2021 – Dec 2021.
+In cooperation with Deltares, Kerr Wood Leidel, and Tsleil Watuth Nation.
+[Link].

 - Jan van Gorsel.
 Pressure distribution due to slamming of breaking waves into lighthouses.
 Aug 2020 – May 2021.
 Chair: Alessandro Antonini.
 [Link]

 - Tije Bakker.
 Flood risk assessment for Majuro Atoll considering compound events and associated uncertainties.
-[Link].
+[Link, Paper].
 Jul 2019 – Present.
 In cooperation with Deltares.
+Chair: Stefan Aarninkhof.

 MSc Consultancy Project (Co-)Supervision

 At TU Delft, MSc students have the opportunity to pursue a multidisciplinary consultancy project with an external company, often abroad [Link].